-- If the organization, even when prompted, displays no interest in the evaluation and validation of the training and learning - from the line manager up to to the board of directors.
+- If the organisation, even when prompted, displays no interest in the evaluation and validation of the training and learning - from the line manager up to to the board of directors.

-- If you, as the trainer, have a solid process for planning training to meet organizational and people-development needs.
+- If you, as the trainer, have a solid process for planning training to meet organisational and people-development needs.

 - You have far better things to do than carry out training evaluation, particularly if evaluation is difficult and cooperation is sparse.